VektorTech/jones-store/README.md

 - [ ] Skeleton Loading Animation.
 - [ ] Add transition animation to the product component when navigating to the product page, so the product's image transitions to the gallery.
 - [ ] Paginate Products List
+- [ ] Make certain UI updates optimistic (like add to cart feature)

 ## Credits & Attributions